GoodnessJames/AirBnB_clone_v3/README.md

 - Test files follow the naming convention `test_*.py`.
 - Unit tests use the `unittest` module.
 - Run tests using `python3 -m unittest discover tests` or individually by file.
-- Ensure all current test passed and new test for each feature of improved
+- Ensure all current tests passed and new tests for each improved feature.

 ## Storage Improvement
 ### DBStorage and FileStorage